 Discover Istanbul : Constantinople: Did you say Byzantium?

-It all begins with a small city on the banks of the Golden Horn, founded by a Greek from Megara, Byzas, and to which he gave his name.
-He did not imagine that centuries later it would become the new capital of the Eastern Roman Empire.
-It was in 330 that the Roman emperor Constantine decided to move the capital from Rome to Byzantium, because he needed a more central strategic location to face the threats to the Empire.
-Faced with the decline of the Western Roman Empire, Constantine also wanted to restore a certain grandeur to the Empire and, moreover, the city of Constantinople will also be called the "New Rome".
-Commercial crossroads between Asia and the West, the city will become extremely rich, and therefore always coveted and threatened by invasions.
-As a political and symbolic center, but also a religious one (with the holding of several important councils), Constantinople became the "city of cities".
-Even today, when walking in Istanbul, the column of Constantine, the steles found in the Museum of Archaeology or the mosaics of St. Saviour-in-Chora are all evidence of the greatness of the former imperial capital.
+It all began with a small city on the banks of the Golden Horn, founded and named Byzas by a Greek from Megara.
+Little did he imagine that centuries later it would become the new capital of the Eastern Roman Empire.
+In 330, the Roman emperor Constantine decided to move the capital from Rome to Byzantium, as he needed a more central strategic location to face the threats facing the Empire.
+Faced with the decline of the Western Roman Empire, Constantine also wished to restore a certain grandeur to the Empire, and the city of Constantinople would come to be known as the "New Rome".
+A commercial crossroads between Asia and the West, the city was to become extremely wealthy, and thus always coveted and threatened by invasion.
+As a political, symbolic and religious center (with the holding of several important councils), Constantinople became the "city of cities".
+Even today, as you stroll through Istanbul, the Column of Constantine, the steles in the Museum of Archaeology and the mosaics in Saint-Sauveur-in-Chora bear witness to the grandeur of the former imperial capital.

 Constantinople, the new Jerusalem